YanikKumar93/IP-Project-/Source_Code .md

     elif command_1==4:
         print("The full table is : \n")
         print(Main_Table)
+    elif command_1 == 5:
+        print("Hereby we have come to an end of the analysis of the job placement in various colleges\n") print("This Report is created by Aditi and Yanik Of Class XII A") break
     else:
-        print("Sorry, But we cannot perform the entered task ") break print("Hereby we have come to an end of the analysis of the job placement in various colleges\n") print("This Report is created by Aditi and Yanik Of Class XII A")
+        print("Sorry, But we cannot perform the entered task ") break